poissonconsulting/term/README.md

 ![CRAN downloads](http://cranlogs.r-pkg.org/badges/term)
 <!-- badges: end -->

-`term` is an R package to create, manipulate and query vectors of parameter terms.
+`term` is an R package to create, manipulate, query and repair vectors of parameter terms.
 Parameter terms are the labels used to reference values in vectors, matrices and arrays.
-They are represent the names in `coef()` tables and the column names in `mcmc` and `mcmc.list` objects.
+They represent the names in `coef()` tables and the column names in `mcmc` and `mcmc.list` objects.

 ## Installation